 Pediatricians tell new parents not to let other people kiss their newborns.
 Kissing is one of the easiest ways to pass an illness on to a baby (even when you don't have any symptoms yet).
 The parents are likely feeling awkward about this—they do not want to ask you not to kiss the baby.
 So, do them a favor and say, "I won't kiss them, I promise."
 If they do ask or need to remind you (we get it, the baby is SO kissable!), please try not to be offended.
 It's not you at all.

-7. Respect the sleep schedule—yes, it really is that important.
+8. Respect the sleep schedule—yes, it really is that important

 It can be tempting to want to throw schedules and routines to the wind during the holidays.
 But for parents of new babies, it may not be a possibility.
 These new parents know all too well that skipping that nap and delaying bedtime (by even 20 minutes) can wreak total havoc on their baby's sleep and the parents' well-being.

 Support new parents as they hold firm to their routine.
 Don't ask them to "relax" or "break the rules just this once."
 Instead, offer to help them in their routine!
-Maybe you can assist with the baby's bath, or even take a middle of the night feeding.
+Maybe you can assist with the baby's bath, or even take a feeding.
 Instant family hero.

-8. Don't comment on how she feeds her baby.
+9. Don't comment on how she feeds her baby